rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 ## width < 320px

 Minimum layout width = 320px.
 After the threshold value, the location of the layout does not matter.
-The layout structure remains the same as with a width of 320px.
-If at some point when the screen width is reduced, the layout "breaks", this is not a mistake.
+The layout structure remains the same with a width of 320px.
+If at some moment during screen resolution reduction the layout "breaks" it's not a mistake.

 ## Cross-check evaluation criteria.
 Week 3

 ❗ **Important note #1**: When changing the width using the dev tools and having a vertical scrollbar, the discrepancy can be up to 17px (standard vertical scrollbar width).
-In this case, you must either change the width by the amount of this discrepancy, or go to [task verification features](#task-verification-features) so that there is no vertical scrollbar.
+In this case, you must either change the width by the amount of this discrepancy or go to [task verification features](#task-verification-features) so that there is no vertical scrollbar.

 ❗ **Important note #2**: When scaling the screen (for example, zoom+ 125%), the actual width may differ by 1-2 pixels.
 For example, the real value could be 767 or 769, although the developer tools will show 768.
 Therefore, you need to shift to the transition point, despite the difference.

 ❗ **Important note #3**: The only block in which elements do not have to follow a structure is the `Help` block.
 If the elements are listed as enumerated elements, then when checking for responsive layout, the indents from the edge of the block to the elements, as well as the number in the row, are not taken into account and the points are not reduced.
 It also does not evaluate whether elements are centered or nailed to the left.
 However, size violation is taken into account, be careful!

 ❗ **Important note #4**: Checking for full compliance with layouts by Perfect Pixel occurs only at the corresponding breakpoints - 1280px, 768px, 320px.
 At all intermediate values, the absence of exact following of indents and sizes is allowed, but it is recommended to follow the principles of the arrangement of certain elements that are not noted in specific requirements.

 ---